Need Help Paying Your Bills? Here’s What To Do About Past Due Bills

 2. Link Up Georgia

 Another way to find help to pay a past due bill is to use the state's Link-Up scheme.
 It reduces the hook-up fees for all eligible customers.
-For instance, AT&T-Georgia reduces their telephone service hook-up charge 100% for all qualifiable customers.
+For instance, AT&T-Georgia reduces its telephone service hook-up charge by 100% for all qualifiable customers.
 Not to mention that other phone companies take part in the program too.

 Bear in mind that you must receive benefits from another program to qualify.
 The other programs can be any of the following: